arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-5.md

 put some custom logic in the gluing mechanism.

 As an FP programmer you don't settle with the dumb native function application.
 You want fancier ones: you want them to log each call; or to deal with errors via a `Result` instance, as in our case.
 Or to do some combinatorial calculation.
+I'm using the plural, here, because really, you want a family of function applications, one for each of your specific use case.

 FP techniques provide a way more generic solution than special keywords like `async` and `await`.
 If you read [Monads for The Rest